Experiences in and around Marrakech include:

 * Action and adrenalin-packed adventures

-– the palmeraies (palm groves) offer another view of the red city.
+- the palmeraies (palm groves) offer another view of the red city.
 Away from the hustle of the souk, they offer a peaceful retreat and an opportunity to see a more rural way of living.
-There are some splendid places to stay as well as resorts.
+There are some splendid places to stay, visit on a day pass or art museums to visit.

 - how about seeing all of the above from the basket of a hot-air balloon?
 Magical tours over mountains and palmgroves await during the spring and summer months.